PurwadhikaDev/ZetaGroup_DTI_02_FinalProject/README.md

 3. Kezia Patricia Fadli

 ## [Business Problem Analytics:](https://example.com)
-Terdapat sebuah perusahaan yang bergerak dibidang hospitality industry-khususnya perhotelan-dan berlokasi di Portugal. memiliki dataset yang telah diekstrak dari database hotel (Property Management System (PMS) [6], yang mencatat berbagai aspek reservasi, termasuk status pembatalan, harga kamar (ADR), lama menginap, dan lainnya.
-Industri perhotelan termasuk dalam sektor lodging, yang berperan penting dalam menyediakan akomodasi bagi wisatawan domestik maupun internasional.

-Dari laporan industry Crishty & CO, 2023 [3].
-Sebelumnya, lebih dari 28.4 juta wisatawan mengunjungi Portugal, berkontribusi hampir 16% terhadap GDP negara.
-Wilayah seperti Lisbon, Algarve, dan Madeira menjadi pusat wisata utama, dengan lebih dari 70% dari total menginap berasal dari turis internasional.
-Perubahan tren wisata juga terlihat, Portugal telah melampaui Spanyol sebagai sumber utama wisatawan di Lisbon.
-Laporan industry, "Staying Power”  memprediksi Occupancy Rate meningkat pada 2016 dan 2017 di Lisbon, tetapi hasil analisis kami justru menunjukkan penurunan, terutama di City Hotel.
-Ada beberapa kemungkinan penyebabnya:
-•	Over-Supply Hotel: Lisbon mengalami lonjakan jumlah hotel baru, yang meningkatkan persaingan dan berdampak pada okupansi hotel tertentu.
-•	Perubahan Tren Wisatawan: Faktor event global, keamanan, dan ekonomi menggeser pola perjalanan, dengan preferensi lebih tinggi ke Resort Hotel dibanding City Hotel.

-Menurut laporan industry Staying Power, 2015 -2017[2], melaporkan jika, Portugal mengalami pertumbuhan ekonomi 1.6%-1.7%,dengan wisatawan meningkat akibat melemahnya Euro dan meningkatnya konektivitas penerbangan.
-Namun, beberapa faktor global memengaruhi wisatawan, seperti:
-- Ketidakpastian ekonomi seperti Brexit atau serangan teror dapat menyebabkan penurunan perjalanan bisnis, sehingga meningkatkan Cancellation Ratio di City Hotel (0.44) dan menurunkan Occupancy rgrowth (-11% di 2016, -6% di 2017).
-  Dalam analisis kami, City Hotel lebih terdampak oleh faktor global karena banyak wisatawannya adalah pebisnis atau peserta event internasional(Group).
-  Wisatawan "contract" dan "group" umumnya sudah merencanakan perjalanan jauh-jauh hari, sehingga Cancellation Ratio di Resort Hotel lebih rendah (0.31) dan Occupancy rate lebih baik ( 67%-79%) dengan occupancy growth (-5% &  -10%).
-  Dalam analysis kami, Resort Hotel lebih stabil karena didukung oleh contract dan group hotel, yang cenderung tidak terlalu bergantung pada faktor ekonomi dan politik.
--	Fluktuasi mata uang (melemahnya Euro) seharusnya meningkatkan wisatawan dari luar zona Euro, tetapi dalam dataset kami, justru City Hotel mengalami penurunan okupansi.
-  Ini bisa terjadi jika wisatawan lebih memilih destinasi resort untuk liburan panjang dibanding perjalanan bisnis ke pusat kota.

-Cancellation Rate di dataset kami mencapai 30% untuk city hotel dan 23.7% untuk resort, lebih RENDAH dibanding rata-rata global yang berkisar 33%-40% (Hospitalitytech, 2019)[3].
-Resort Hotel lebih stabil dengan Cancellation Ratio 0.31.
-Cancellation Rate yang tinggi di City Hotel bisa disebabkan oleh segmen wisatawan bisnis yang lebih fleksibel dalam mengubah rencana perjalanan.
-Dan pada dataset kami Custoemr tyoe yang paling memepngaruhi adalah transient (customer flexible).

-Untuk Dampak Musiman (Seasonality) terhadap Occupancy Rate, pada;
-•	Peak Season (Sep-Nov) = Okupansi tinggi, terutama di Resort Hotel.
-Salah satu direct booking web Agarve resort Portugal, pada awal musim gugur ini diadakan off season promo 15% dengan lead time of staying 5-6 hari [4].
-Dan september = October adalah waktu yang tepat untuk berlibur ke Agarve karean pergantian dari musim dingin[5].
-•	Low Season (Apr-Jun) = Stabil tetapi lebih rendah dibanding puncak wisata.
-•	Off-Season (Des & Ags) pada musim dingin dan akhir musim panas = Okupansi turun signifikan, terutama di City Hotel.
-•	ADR meningkat di City Hotel dengan perolehan , 32.5 EUR pada 2015, 36.2 EUR dan 2016, dan 38.9EUR pada 2017, kemungkinan karena strategi harga yang terlalu tinggi, sehingga okupansi menurun sekitar -11% & -5%.
-Sedangkankan pada laporan staying power 2015-2017 [2], ADR Lisbon(jika didataset kami city hotel adalah data dari beberapa atau salah satu hotel di Lisbon) mengalami peningkatan 95-99 EUR, dikarenakan tahun 2016 terdapat big event seperti s the Web Summit (wrested from Dublin) and Diabetes, as well as new air routes, should drive demand further putting pressure on ADR and pushing occupancy to record high levels.
-Accordingly we expect another good year in 2016.
+A company operating in the hospitality industry, specifically in the hotel sector, is based in Portugal.
+The dataset has been extracted from the hotel's Property Management System (PMS), which records various aspects of reservations, including cancellation status, room rates (ADR), length of stay, and more.
+The hospitality industry falls under the lodging sector, which plays a crucial role in providing accommodation for both domestic and international travelers.

+According to the Crishty & CO Industry Report (2023) [3], more than 28.4 million tourists visited Portugal, contributing nearly 16% to the country's GDP.
+Regions such as Lisbon, Algarve, and Madeira are the main tourist hubs, with more than 70% of total stays coming from international tourists.

+There is also a noticeable shift in travel trends, where Portugal has surpassed Spain as the primary source of tourists in Lisbon.
+The industry report "Staying Power" predicted that occupancy rates would increase in 2016 and 2017 in Lisbon.
+However, our analysis revealed a decline in occupancy rates, especially in City Hotels.

+Some possible reasons include:
+- Over-Supply of Hotels: Lisbon experienced a surge in new hotels, increasing competition and impacting occupancy in certain hotels.
+- Changing Travel Trends: Global events, security concerns, and economic factors have shifted travel preferences, with a higher preference for Resort Hotels over City Hotels.

+The Staying Power Industry Report (2015-2017) [2] states that Portugal experienced economic growth of 1.6%-1.7%, with increased tourism due to a weaker Euro and improved airline connectivity.
+However, global factors have influenced tourist behavior, such as:
+- Economic Uncertainty: Events like Brexit or terrorist attacks led to a decline in business travel, increasing the cancellation ratio in City Hotels to 0.44 and decreasing occupancy growth (-11% in 2016, -6% in 2017).
+City Hotels are more impacted by global factors since their guests often include business travelers or international event participants (groups).
+Resort Hotels are more stable, with a lower cancellation ratio (0.31) and occupancy rates ranging between 67%-79%, even with a slight decline in occupancy growth (-5% & -10%).
+- Currency Fluctuations: A weaker Euro was expected to attract more non-Eurozone tourists, but City Hotels still faced declining occupancy.
+This suggests that tourists preferred resorts for long vacations rather than business trips to city centers.

+The cancellation rate in our dataset is 30% for City Hotels and 23.7% for Resort Hotels.
+Lower than the global average (33%-40%) (HospitalityTech, 2019) [3].
+Resort Hotels have a lower cancellation ratio (0.31), likely due to contract and group bookings, which are less affected by economic and political factors.
+City Hotels have a higher cancellation rate due to their customer base, which includes business travelers with flexible schedules.
+The most influential customer type in our dataset is "transient" (flexible customers).

+Seasonality Impact on Occupancy Rates:
+- Peak Season (Sept–Nov) = High occupancy, especially in Resort Hotels.
+For example, a direct booking website for Algarve resorts in Portugal offers a 15% off-season promo in early autumn with an average stay lead time of 5-6 days [4].
+September–October is an ideal time to visit Algarve as the season transitions from winter [5].
+- Low Season (Apr–Jun) = Stable but lower than peak season.
+- Off-Season (Dec & Aug) = Significant occupancy decline, especially in City Hotels.
+- ADR (Average Daily Rate) Trends in City Hotels within 32.5 EUR in 2015, 36.2 EUR in 2016 and 38.9 EUR in 2017.
+This increase in ADR suggests a pricing strategy that may have been too aggressive, contributing to an occupancy decline of -11% & -5%.
+According to the Staying Power Report (2015-2017) [2], Lisbon’s ADR increased to 95-99 EUR due to major events in 2016, such as The Web Summit (moved from Dublin) and Diabetes Conference as well as new airline routes.
+These events drove higher demand, pushing ADR up and increasing occupancy.

 Target Feature (is_canceled):

-1 : Cancel (positif)
+1 : Cancel (positive)
-0 : No Cancel (negatif)
+0 : No Cancel (negative)

 ## [Project Stakeholders:](https://example.com)
 Project Stakeholders:
-- Marketing & Sales Departement : Departement ini bertanggungjawab untuk memaksimalkan revenue dengan cara melakukan beberapa strategi marketing (ex: promosi/diskon) kepada pelanggan, sehingga dengan model ini Marketing dan Sales Departement bisa mengetahui pelanggan yang tepat untuk diberi promosi/diskon.
-- Revenue Management : Salah satu tugas Finance Departement adalah mengatur pemasukan dan pengeluaran keuangan perusahaan yang salah satunya diakibatkan dari promosi/campaign yang diadakan Marketing dan Sales Departement.

-Pada dasarnya, kedua departement ini saling berkesinambungan dan memiliki pertanyaan/tujuan yang sama, yaitu bagaimana caranya memaksimalkan revenue perusahaan.
+- Marketing & Sales Departement : Responsible for maximizing revenue through marketing strategies (e.g., promotions/discounts).
+This model will help identify the right customers for promotions, ensuring a more targeted approach.
+- Revenue Management : One of The Finance Department jobdesc are manages the company's income and expenses, including those from marketing campaigns.

+Since marketing and sales impact revenue, both departments need to work together to maximize profits.

 ## [Analytic Approach:](https://example.com)
-Jadi yang akan kita lakukan adalah menganalisis data untuk menemukan pola yang membedakan pelanggan yang akan membatalkan pesanan atau tidak.

-Kemudian kita akan membangun model supervised machine learning klasifikasi yang akan membantu perusahaan untuk dapat memprediksi pelanggan yang akan membatalkan pesanan atau tidak.
+We will analyze the dataset to identify patterns that differentiate customers who will cancel their booking vs. those who won’t.

+Then, we will build a supervised machine learning classification model to help the company predict cancellations and take proactive action.

 ## [Metric Evaluation:](https://example.com)
-Type I Error: False Positive Kondisi di mana pelanggan terprediksi membatalkan pesanan padahal kenyataannya tidak membatalkan pesanan Konsekuensinya: promosi tidak tepat sasaran, sehingga revenue tidak maksimal.
-Tanpa mengadakan marketing, pihak hotel bisa mendapatkan 101 EUR.

-Type II Error: False Negative Kondisi di mana pelanggan terprediksi tidak membatalkan pesanan padahal kenyataannya membatalkan pesanan Konsekuensinya: pihak hotel kehilangan potential pelanggan dan tentu saja berdampak pada kehilangan revenue.
-Berdasarkan dataset ini, rata-rata biaya marketing adalah 10.07 - 10.14 EUR.
-Sehingga, untuk worst case-nya pihak hotel mendapatkan ADR sekitar 113.2EUR tanpa biaya marketing.
+- Type I Error: False Positive Cindition where the model predicts a customer will cancel, but in reality, they do not.
+Consequence: Misguided marketing efforts, leading to suboptimal revenue.
+Financial Impact: Without marketing intervention, the hotel could still earn 101 EUR.

+- Type II Error: False Negative Condition is where the model predicts a customer will not cancel, but in reality, they do.
+Consequence: Lost potential revenue due to missed marketing opportunities.
+Financial Impact: The marketing cost average per customer is 10.07 - 10.14 EUR and the worst-case scenario the hotel could earn 113.2 EUR ADR without marketing costs.

 ## [Tableau:](https://example.com)